lstefano71/DyalogHmonClient/memory-bank/activeContext.md

 - JSON serialization configured with System.Text.Json and source generation.
 - HmonOrchestrator constructor, connection management (listener, AddServer, RemoveServerAsync), event handling, and disposal implemented.
 - Consumer workflow example implemented in the console project.
+- Sample client and documentation refactored to use SessionMonitorBuilder for session management and state updates.
-- Sample client documentation added at `docs/sample-client.md`.
+- Sample client documentation updated at `docs/sample-client.md` to describe builder-based workflow.
 - Documentation reviewed and updated.

 ## Next Steps